files-community/Website/src/routes/blog/posts/introducing-files-v2-3.md

 - Invalid favorites and network shares are no longer removed the sidebar
 - Added a context menu to hide sections when right clicking on the sidebar
 - Added support for renaming items in the conflicts dialog
+- Auto refresh file list in network shares
+- Auto select first item in user list for permissions
+- Auto select the primary button in the empty recycle bin dialog

 ## Bug fixes
 - Fixed an issue where the adress toolbar height would sometimes change when clicking on the search box